MicrosoftDocs/appcenter-docs/docs/sdk/crashes/android.md

 ```

 Once these methods are properly set up, the app sends the minidump to App Center automatically upon restart.
-To troubleshoot, you can use verbose logging (`AppCenter.setLogLevel(Log.VERBOSE)` before `AppCenter.start`) to help troubleshoot and check if minidumps are found and sent after the app is restarted.
+To troubleshoot, you can use verbose logs (`AppCenter.setLogLevel(Log.VERBOSE)` before `AppCenter.start`) to check if minidumps are sent after the app is restarted.

 > [!NOTE]
 > The app sends the minidump file as a binary attachment to App Center.
-Since App Center allows only one binary attachment, you can use only text attachment with the native crash report.
+Since App Center allows only one binary attachment, you can send only text attachments with the native crash report.

 > [!NOTE]
-> There is a known bug in breakpad where it is unable to capture anything on x86 emulator.
+> There is a known bug in breakpad which makes it impossible to capture crashes on x86 emulators.

 ### Symbolication